gromacs/gromacs/docs/reference-manual/functions.rst

 ^^^^^^^^^^^^

-As an example for using Particle-mesh Ewald summation for Lennard-Jones interactions in |Gromacs|, specify the following lines in your .mdp file:
+As an example for using Particle-mesh Ewald summation for Lennard-Jones interactions in |Gromacs|, specify the following lines in your :ref:`mdp` file:

 ::